Japan–Korea Treaty of 1876: Treaty provisions

 Japan and Korea signed the 'Japan Korea Treaty of Amity' on 26 February 1876.
 Japan employed gunboat diplomacy to press Korea to sign this unequal treaty.
 The pact opened up Korea, as Commodore Matthew Perry's fleet of Black Ships had opened up Japan in 1853.
 According to the treaty, it ended Joseon's status as a tributary state of the Qing dynasty and opened three ports to Japanese trade.
-The Treaty also granted the Japanese people many of the same rights in Korea that Westerners enjoyed in Japan, such as extraterritoriality.
+The treaty also granted the Japanese people many of the same rights such as extraterritoriality in Korea that Westerners enjoyed in Japan.

 The chief treaty negotiators were Kuroda Kiyotaka, Director of the Hokkaidō Colonization Office, and Shin Heon, General/Minister of Joseon-dynasty Korea.

 The articles of the treaty were as follows: